How Charter Works

 Key invariant:

-.kittify/charter/charter.mdis the human policy source of truth.
+.kittify/charter/charter.mdis the Spec Kitty runtime policy source.
+A project may also keep a public constitution or governance document outside.kittify/, butcharter syncextracts the runtime bundle from.kittify/charter/charter.md.
+External governance docs such asspec/constitution.mdare supporting context referenced from the charter, not alternate authoritative charter paths.
 Do not hand-edit derived files such asgovernance.yaml,directives.yaml,metadata.yaml,references.yaml,context-state.json, synthesis manifests, or provenance sidecars.
 Agent synthesis input under.kittify/charter/generated/is produced by the harness, not by routine operator edits.

 What Charter Does

-Charter solves a specific problem: agent prompts need consistent, project-accurate policy context, but that context must come from a single authoritative source that you as an operator control.
+Charter solves a specific problem: agent prompts need consistent, project-accurate policy context, but the runtime context must come from one operator-controlled charter surface.

 The mechanism: